ubc-library-rc/r-markdown/content/introduction.md

 - **Integration**: can be used with a variety of other tools and packages, such as Shiny, to create interactive documents that allow users to interact with the data.

 <br>

+## 1.3 When is RMarkdown not the best choice?
+- **Data Cleaning**: Code is long and probably messy.
+Clean the data in a regular .R file and then move to RMarkdown after

 <br>
 This page is meant to introduce R Markdown briefly, what it is and why it is useful.
 <br>